samsquire/mazzle-starter/README.md

-# devops-pipeline-starter
+# mazzle-starter

-This project provisions a real life infrastructure using [devops-pipeline](https://github.com/samsquire/devops-pipeline).
+This project provisions a real life infrastructure using [mazzle](https://github.com/samsquire/mazzle).
 This project uses [platform-up](https://github.com/samsquire/platform-up) to test ansible playbooks.

 This diagram's source is executable.